jazzband/django-flatblocks/README.rst

       ./manage.py migrate flatblocks 0001 --fake

-3. Then migrate your dataabase to the latest version of flatblocks' database and data structure:
+3. Then migrate your database to the latest version of flatblocks' database and data structure:

    .. code-block:: sh